cedricblondeau/go-lww-element-set/README.md

 ## Public API

 This package (`lww`) exposes 3 different constructors.
 Each constructor returns an `ElementSet`.
+Public methods return an error if something like a network failure error happens.
+`Add()` and `Remove()` methods do not guarantee that the operation took effect, just that it was acknowledged if no error.
+`Exists()` and `Get()` methods provides liveness guarantees only.

 See [GoDoc reference](https://godoc.org/github.com/cedricblondeau/go-lww-element-set) for details.

 ## Usage